Skip to content

 Summary

-You can check if your Windows 11 PC is using the Microsoft Basic Display Adapter using Device Manager or the DirectX Diagnostic Tool.
-If you find it’s using the basic adapter, you should install the driver from your graphics card manufacturer.
-This will likely improve your computer’s performance, especially for graphics-related tasks.
+You can easily check if your Windows 11 PC is using the Microsoft Basic Display Adapter by using either Device Manager or the DirectX Diagnostic Tool.

 Was this guide helpful?